Skip to contents

 obs

-A data frame containing at least the following variables: reference date (index date of interest), report_date (report date for observations), confirm (cumulative observations by reference and report date).
+A data.frame containing at least the following variables: reference_date (index date of interest), report_date (report date for observations), confirm (cumulative observations by reference and report date).

 by